kiko-g/internet-of-everything/edge/README.md

 ```
     sudo docker logs publisher --follow
 ```
-3. To get the log prints from the listner (edge layer)
+3. To get the log prints from the listener (edge layer)
 ```
     sudo docker logs listener --follow
 ```